 ORIGIN mid 20th cent. name in a ZAPPA song;

 a groupie; a prospective sexual encounter

 Suzy Creamcheese is alive and well in the cultural anachronisms of television.
 On the Oct 2nd, 2008 episode of The Colbert Report, during a “Formidable Opponent” skit, at the end of a sexual metaphor for the bailout gone batshit, Stephen Colbert says, “Not so fast, Suzy Creamcheese.”

 It could be argued that Frank Zappa played both sides of the power of words argument.
 (See the CROSSFIRE interview.)
 But most importantly, he knew that freedom of speech requires that you be allowed to say any of them, hear them, think about them, or not.
 He understood that freedom of choice requires one to choose what words they will employ in their pursuit of life, liberty, and happiness.
-And from that point of view, Frank Zappa was an American patriot.
+And from that point of view, Frank Zappa was, and still is, a great American patriot.